Don't Miss Snorkeling at Crash Boat Beach

-Rompeolas is a long beach in the municipality of Aguadilla.
+Rompeolas is located in the municipality of Aguadilla right near the center of town offering many conveniences nearby.
 Rompeolas offers two distinct beaches, we will refer to them as (the north and south sides).
 Rompeolas (south) is in pretty good shape after Hurricane Maria.
 Rompeolas (north) also known as Tamarindo by locals, was heavily affected by Hurricane Maria, most of the palm trees are gone and the beach is much narrower.

 Rompeolas Beach – South Side

 Over the past few years, the municipality has been working on creating a more family-friendly beach spot that residents and visitors alike can enjoy.
 The area is still undergoing renovations but the beach is still beautiful and worth visiting for travelers wishing to swim in clear water, eat good food and experience an authentic laid-back local beach town atmosphere.

 Rompeolas Beach offers some of the clearest water along the northwest coast of Puerto Rico, with gorgeous shades of turquoise.

 You’ll see a rock jetty that was created to control the surf.
 The beach area closest to the jetty offers the best swimming water all year round.
 This beach spot is the best for small children in Aguadilla.
 Rompeolas is a popular beach among locals, but it doesn’t get as full of Crashboat.
 Summertime is the busiest time for mostly local families.

 During the winter months, you may be sharing the beach with a few families and vacationers on weekdays.
 Keep in mind there are no lifeguards on the beach, you swim at your own risk.
 The police station building is right behind the beach along the road.
 There is plenty of free parking with easy access to the beach, one of the reasons it attracts families.